davidbjames/Patterns/README.md

 The Patterns Project is a repository for *pattern protocols*.

-*Pattern protocols* are interfaces that describe the semantics of design patterns.
+*Pattern protocols* are interfaces/protocols that describe the semantics of design patterns.

-In plain English ➡️ **Help developers learn and implement design patterns by simply conforming to protocols**.
+In plain English ➡️ **The Patterns Project is aimed at helping developers learn and implement design patterns by simply conforming to protocols**.

 Why do this?
 ------------

-Typically, design patterns are implicitly defined in code, which makes it hard to know *what* pattern is being used or *if* a pattern is being used at all!
-This is not helpful to communicating intent in programs, and has been an impediment to learning design patterns, for decades.
+In most cases, design patterns are implicitly defined in code, which makes it hard to know what pattern is being used or even if a pattern is being used at all!
+This is not helpful for communicating intent in programs, and has been the main impediment to learning design patterns for decades.

-The Patterns Project attempts to overcome this shortcoming by simply **making design patterns explicitly named** via *pattern protocols*.
+The Patterns Project is all about overcoming this communication gap by simply **making design patterns explicitly named in code** via pattern protocols.

 Instead of design patterns remaining obscure, they become obvious, to implementers and maintainers.

 Examples
 --------

-Let's show a few patterns, and see how they become obvious for:
+Let's show a few patterns, and see how they become obvious for the:

-* the *implementer* because the methods are described in the protocol
+* *Implementer*, because the methods are described in the protocol, and for the
-* the *maintainer* because the class/struct is named according to the pattern.
+* *Maintainer*, because the class/struct is named according to the pattern.

 ***